ktorio/ktor-documentation/topics/rsa-keys-generation.md

 ## Generating an RSA private key

-To generate a private key, you can use OpenSSL, `ssh-keygen` or any other valid utility.
+To generate a private key, you can use OpenSSL, `ssh-keygen` or another tool of your choice for creating authentication key pairs.
 For demonstration purposes, OpenSSL will be used.

 In a new terminal window, run the following command: